imjordanm/vealeportfolio/src/pages/about.md

 title: About
 ---

-## I bring dreams to life with sound and a bit of magic.
+## I turn sound into great music and film score

 <div class="about-body">